patrickweng7/vip/Notebook-Aditi-Prakash.md

 ## Individual Notes
 * Presented slides 1, 2, 4, 5 from slide deck: https://docs.google.com/presentation/d/1tK83vBU6uQFYQGAivnSjWEM4Ghw3qJaGR5Py14BocJk/edit?usp=drive_web&ouid=106540897889834720619
 * Answered Dr. Zutty's questions regarding the primitives we chose to use (should look into using float primitives) and how using the HOF might have limited diversity in our resampling of the population during each iteration of the evolutionary loop.
 * Talked to Charlie and Dr. Zutty after class about selNSGA and how it truncates individuals after the kth individual when performing selection.
-Dr. Zutty suggestted using selTournamentDCD and shuffling individuals so as to promote diversity in the Hall of Fame.
+Dr. Zutty suggested using selTournamentDCD and shuffling individuals so as to promote diversity in the Hall of Fame.

 **Action Items:**
 | Task | Current Status | Date Assigned | Suspense Date | Date Resolved |